The latest travel guidance is available on the CDPH Travel Advisory page.

 If 5 or more COVID-19 cases are identified at your facility within 14 calendar days of each other, please report to CDPH within 24 hours of identifying.
 Businesses that are licensed by the Department of Business Affairs and Consumer Protection (BACP) are required to report if: 5 or more cases are identified within 14 days and/or they have closed due to COVID-19 cases.
 Some congregate settings are also required to report per Public Health Order No. 2020-2.
 Reports should be submitted via CDPH's confidential online reporting form.

 For additional information, including notification of contacts, cleaning and reporting, see CDPH Guidance on what to do when a confirmed COVID-19 has been in your facility.

 Businesses and Employers need to consider how best to decrease the spread of COVID-19 and lower the impact in their workplace.
-For more information, see CDPH’s Guidance for Businesses and Employers.
+For more information, visit the Reopening Businesses Portal.

-Congregate Settings - Under Chicago’s March 19 Public Health Order, congregate facilities (such as long-term care facilities, childcare settings, correctional facilities, etc.) must immediately report to CDPH clusters of COVID-19 patients, defined as two or more confirmed cases of COVID-19 occurring within 14 calendar days of each other at the facility.
+Under Chicago’s March 19 Public Health Order, congregate facilities (such as long-term care facilities, childcare settings, schools, correctional facilities, etc.) must immediately report to CDPH clusters of COVID-19 patients, defined as two or more confirmed cases of COVID-19 occurring within 14 calendar days of each other at the facility.
 To report positive cases, please complete the COVID-19 Online Case Report Form.

 Congregate Living Facilities should implement universal masking policy and enhanced environmental cleaning.
 For more information, see CDPH Guidance for Congregate Living Facilities.